iamclint/Zeal/README.md

 #### Map font
 The map supports selecting a "spritefont" formatted bitmap font file.
 A few sizes of arial font are included with Zeal and are located in uifiles/zeal/fonts.
 See the zeal/bitmap_font.cpp file for notes on how to generate new fonts.
-The default font is `default.spritefont`, and this file can be overwritten (not recommended) or the command examples below can be used to select and set a specific file as the persistent font.
+The default font is embedded in the code and can be selected with the font name `default`.
+The command examples below demonstrate how to select a font and how the current font can be made a persistent setting using the `save_ini` command.

 * Command examples:
   - `/map font arial_10` changes the current map font to Arial size 10